Bull Moose rehires laid-off workers and issues apology

 Bull Moose, the Maine-based chain of music and video stores, is reopening its store in Salem, New Hampshire, rehiring the employees that were laid off there three weeks ago and apologizing for its actions.

-The company has not explained why it suddenly closed the store in May, but some of the fired employees said the action stemmed from Bull Moose’s decision to allow unmasked customers in the store.
-Employees, who said they had many heated encounters with customers over the mask mandate in the past year, said most staff opposed the decision.
+The company still has not explained precisely why it suddenly closed the store in May, but some of the laid-off employees said the action stemmed from Bull Moose’s decision to allow unmasked customers in the store.
+Employees, who said they had many heated encounters with customers over the mask mandate in the past year, said most staff in Salem opposed the decision.

 An Update pic.twitter.com/eHtpM0gpjh